Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?: Abstract

 \section{Abstract}

 Deep Neural Networks (DNNs) have attracted significant attention, and their internal models are now considered valuable intellectual assets.
-Extracting these internal models through access to a DNN is conceptually similar to extracting a secret key via oracle access to a block cipher.
+Extracting such a model via oracle access to a DNN is conceptually similar to extracting a secret key via oracle access to a block cipher.
 Consequently, cryptanalytic techniques, particularly differential-like attacks, have been actively explored recently.
-ReLU-based DNNs are the most commonly and widely deployed architectures.
-While early works (e.g., Crypto 2020, Eurocrypt 2024) assume access to exact output logits, which are usually invisible, more recent works (e.g., Asiacrypt 2024, Eurocrypt 2025) focus on the hard-label setting, where only the final classification result (e.g., "dog" or "car") is available to the attacker.
+ReLU-based DNNs are the most common and widely deployed architectures.
+While early works (e.g., Crypto 2020, Eurocrypt 2024) assume access to exact output logits, which are typically not exposed, more recent works (e.g., Asiacrypt 2024, Eurocrypt 2025) focus on the hard-label setting, where only the final classification result (e.g., ``dog'' or ``car'') is available to the attacker.
 Notably, Carlini et al. (Eurocrypt 2025) demonstrated that model extraction is feasible in polynomial time even under this restricted setting.

-In this paper, we first show that the assumptions underlying their attack become increasingly unrealistic as the attack-target depth grows.
-In practice, satisfying these assumptions requires an exponential number of queries with respect to the attack depth, implying that the attack does not always run in polynomial time.
-To address this critical limitation, we propose a novel attack method called CrossLayer Extraction.
-Instead of directly extracting the secret parameters (e.g., weights and biases) of a specific neuron, which incurs exponential cost, we exploit neuron interactions across layers to extract this information from deeper layers.
-This technique significantly reduces query complexity and mitigates the limitations of existing model extraction approaches.
+In this paper, we show that a key assumption underlying their attack becomes increasingly unrealistic as the target depth grows.
+While prior works have noted neurons whose activation states rarely change, we analyze their concrete impact on hard-label extraction: even a single neuron that is (almost) always active can prevent the attack from proceeding unless its parameters are recovered, and ignoring it inevitably incurs a non-negligible error.
+A straightforward solution is to extract these parameters by observing a state switch of such a neuron, but observing such a switch becomes exponentially harder as the depth increases, implying that hard-label extraction is not always polynomial time.
+To address this limitation, we propose a novel attack method called \emph{cross-layer extraction}.
+Rather than extracting the secret parameters (e.g., weights and biases) directly, we exploit cross-layer interactions to recover them from deeper layers, reducing query complexity and addressing limitations of existing model extraction approaches.

 \keywords{ReLU network \and Model extraction \and Hard-label attack.}